Under Construction

 the code to proceed is to keep performing that action.
 We can do that with a

-This instruction tells your microbit to “branch” (sometimes called a jump on other
+This instruction tells the ARM CPU to “branch” (sometimes called a jump on other

 CPU types2) to a different part of the code.
 You can specify the “destination” of